Milky Way (mythology): Indian and Hindu

+This "Sea of Milk" is also the (cosmic) ocean referenced in the Samudra Manthana episode of Vishnu Purana, a major text in Indian mythology.
+The Samudra Manthana explains the origin of the elixir of eternal life, amrita.

 Irish

 In Irish mythology, the main name of the Milky Way was Bealach na Bó Finne — Way of the White Cow.
 It was regarded as a heavenly reflection of the sacred River Boyne, which is described as "the Great Silver Yoke" and the "White Marrow of Fedlimid," names which could equally apply to the Milky Way.
 (Mór-Chuing Argait, Smir Find Fedlimthi).